Caseyk13/Caseyk13/README.md

 - 👋 Hi, I’m @Caseyk13 Or Casey Kluesner
 - 👀 I’m interested in Anything i would like to dabbel in a little bit of everything.
-- 🌱 I’m currently learning python and sql right now.
+- 🌱 I’m currently learning python , Java, and sql right now.
+I am also learning about data structure's as well as Stack's And Queque's.
 I have some experiance in c# as well as the microsoft suit and access.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me Please reach out to me via email or dm here.